Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/PlayerProgression/README.md

 ### Progress Saving and Loading

-This packages also comes with a simple static class called ProgressFileSystem. this class provides functionality to save and load the current state of Quests, QuestTasks Player Properties and Achievements.
+This package uses the static FileStorageSystem class to save and load data from local storage this class provides functionality to save and load the current state of Quests, QuestTasks Player Properties and Achievements.
 Look for examples of implementations inside the standard QuestTasks, Achievements and Player Properties provided.